top of page

 Our Collaborative Network

 We are proud to collaborate with 26 community-based organizations (CBOs), all 24 Care Coordination Units (through CCA), and all 13 Area Agencies on Aging (AAAs) in Illinois.
-Our trusted partners and supporters include:

 Community-Based Organizations